 I have collected a number of books over the last ten years working with trees, most of the books I use are listed here, however some are no-longer in print.
 I have found other and more up to date books that cover the same topic.

-Some of these Books are available for download on Amazon Kindle for a cheaper price!
+Some of these Books are available for download on Amazon Kindle!